 NASAA surveys state arts agencies every several years for updated staffing, compensation and structure information.
 Many members use this information to inform restructuring efforts, recruiting plans, budget justifications and agency performance audits.
 NASAA offers a variety of additional data relating to staffing, including information on administrative and programmatic staff sizes.

-2013 Staffing Trends Report These highlights from the Fiscal Year 2013 Staffing and Compensation Survey include information about staffing trends over time, variations between agencies, and agency responses to staffing cuts.
+2016 Staffing Trends Report These highlights from the Fiscal Year 2013 Staffing and Compensation Survey include information about staffing trends over time, variations among agencies, and agency responses to staffing cuts.

 Organizational Chart Databank This repository contains sample state arts agency staffing diagrams.
 Use these as models when creating an organizational chart or considering restructuring strategies.